Gaddafi's Son Assassinated in Libya, Political Future Uncertain

 Politics

-Saif al-Islam Gaddafi, son of former Libyan dictator Muammar Gaddafi, assassinated by masked commandos in Zintan....
+Seif al-Islam Gaddafi, son of former Libyan dictator Muammar Gaddafi, was assassinated by masked gunmen in Zintan....

 Politics